Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 “Sounds terrible.”

 “Naw.
 Jus’ important.
 One las’ thing, though.
 I’mma keep my eye on ‘ya both.
 You’ll *get through* this.
-‘Yer prob’ly the strongest man I know---no, that ain’t what I mean, Adam---an’ ya got a strong family ‘ta help.
+‘Yer prob’ly the strongest man I know - no, that ain’t what I mean, Adam - an’ ya got a strong family ‘ta help.
 An’ friends in high places, an’ not jus’ me.
 Don’t ferget.
 Got it?”

 And with that, he was gone.
 He left behind a mess that Marty was *happy* to clean up, because for the first time in weeks their home felt *well.* Normal, or at least as normal-ish as *their* family ever mustered.
 Adam rolled himself onto the couch to sleep off the last of last night, while Gabe and Jess were more than glad to come take Diego off Marty’s hands for a while so she could do the same...It was the first truly *relaxing* morning she’d had in far too long.